 To find out more about our history, download ‘The Australiasian Region and the International Society’ by Harry G. Poulos, Coffey Geotechnics.
 This presentation was given on the occasion of the ISSMGE 75th Anniversary Celebration Session.

 The AGS website is designed, developed and maintained by James Robinson.
-To suggest new content or query existing content, please contact the AGS Webmaster, James Wilson.
+To suggest new content or query existing content, please contact the AGS Webmaster, Jaime Wilson.